pre10der89/react-native-windows/README.md

-﻿# React Native plugin for Universal Windows Platform (UWP)
+﻿# React Native plugin for Universal Windows Platform (UWP) Test

 ![Hero Image with Logo](./.github/hero.png)

 [React Native](http://facebook.github.io/react-native) enables you to build world-class application experiences on native platforms using a consistent developer experience based on JavaScript and [React](http://facebook.github.io/react).
 The focus of React Native is on developer efficiency across all the platforms you care about - learn once, write anywhere.
 Facebook uses React Native in multiple production apps and will continue investing in React Native.